valmat/Pino/README.md

-# Pino — is the Arduino pins control library
+# Pino — is an Arduino pins control library

 Actually Pino is a very lightweight zero-cost, header-only wrapper over the native Arduino functions.
-Which makes it easier to writing and reading a code for the Arduino.
+It makes easier to writing and reading a code for an Arduino sketches and libraries.

 ### A couple of simple examples